 Program Source Uses of Funds Expected Amount Available Year 1 Expected Narrative Description

+of Annual Program Prior Year Total: Amount

-of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan \$
+Funds Allocation: Income: \$ Resources: \$ Available

+\$ \$ Remainder

+of ConPlan \$

-CDBG public - Acquisition - The City of Fargo will strive to meet the
+CDBG public - Acquisition , The City of Fargo will strive to meet the

 federal CDBG goals and objectives over the next 5

 Admin and years.
 The goals are based on assumptions

 Planning about future funding levels for the

 Consolidated Plan programs.
 Because these

 Housing funding sources are subject to annual

-Tiousing Congressional appropriations, as well as
+nousing Congressional appropriations, as well as

-Public potential changes in funding distribution
+potential changes in funding distribution

-formulas, the projected accomplishments
+Public formulas, the projected accomplishments

 Services and planned activities are subject to change

 with availability of funding.
 The expected

 amount available for the remainder of the

 Con Plan includes program income

 estimations.
 Program income for 2020 is

 based on actual amounts received to date as

 the City is already 8 months into its 2020

 program year.
 Program income for 2020 is

 larger than future estimates due to the sale

 of a property and a larger repayment,

 which is not expected in the remaining years

 789,067 141,818 155,840 1,086,725 \$3,171,268 of the Con Plan.

-Program Source Uses of Funds Ехр Expected Amount Available Year 1 Expected Narrative Description of Annual Program Prior Year Total: Amount Funds Allocation: Income: \$ Resources: \$ Available \$ \$ Remainder of ConPlan \$ HOME public - Acquisition The City of Fargo will strive to meet the federal HOME goals and objectives over the next 5 Homebuyer years.
+Program Source Uses of Funds Expected Amount Available Year 1 ear 1 Expected Narrative Description of Annual Program Prior Year Total: Amount Funds Allocation: Income: \$ Resources: \$ Available \$ \$ Remainder of ConPlan \$ HOME public - Acquisition · The City of Fargo will strive to meet the federal HOME goals and objectives over the next 5 Homebuyer years.
 The goals are based on assumptions assistance about future funding levels for the Consolidated Plan programs.
-Because these Homeowner funding sources are subject to annual rehab Congressional appropriations, as well as Тепар potential changes in funding distribution formulas, the projected accomplishments Multifamily and planned activities are subject to change rental new with availability of funding.
+Because these Homeowner funding sources are subject to annual rehab Congressional appropriations, as well as Tellab potential changes in funding distribution NA INC formulas, the projected accomplishments Multifamily and planned activities are subject to change rental new with availability of funding.
 The expected construction amount available for the remainder of the Con Plan includes program Multifamily income estimations.
-As the City is already 8 rental rehab months into its 2020 program year, program income for year one is zero as all New has all been allocated to current projects. construction Program income is required to be spent first, for ownership before Entitlement dollars can be drawn. ioi ownership TBRA 495,115 0 0 495,115 \$2,730,460
+As the City is already 8 rental rehab months into its 2020 program year, program income for year one is zero as all New has all been allocated to current projects. construction Program income is required to be spent first, before Entitlement dollars can be drawn. for ownership before Enlittlement dollars can be drawn.
+TBRA 495,115 0 0 495,115 \$2,730,460

-Table 50 - Anticipated Resources
+Table 49 - Anticipated Resources